LibreOffice/core/compilerplugins/README.md

 Usage: `make COMPILER_PLUGIN_TOOL=<rewriter_name>`
 Additional optional make arguments:

-- it is possible to also pass `FORCE_COMPILE_ALL=1` to make to trigger rebuild of all source files, even those that are up to date.
+- it is possible to also pass `FORCE_COMPILE=all` to make to trigger rebuild of all source files, even those that are up to date.
+FORCE_COMPILE takes a list of gbuild targets specifying where to run the rewriter ('all' means everything, '-' prepended means to not enable, '/' appended means everything in the directory; there is no ordering, more specific overrides more general, and disabling takes precedence).
+    Example: FORCE_COMPILE="all -sw/ -Library_sc"

 - `UPDATE_FILES=<scope>` - limits which modified files will be actually written back with the changes
     - `mainfile` - only the main `.cxx` file will be modified (default)
     - `all` - all source files involved will be modified (possibly even header files from other LO modules),